-Our community includes people from all over Australia and the world, our members all bring a wealth of knowledge and experience to our group and our community.
+Our community includes people from all over Australia and the world, and our members all bring a wealth of knowledge and experience to our group and our community.
 We have connections to people and places all over the world and have a deep connection to all of our indigenous brothers and sisters from abroad.
-Our connections to Aboriginal people within Australia stretch far and wide with many of our mob from remote and distant places that have found a place within our group, we like to spend time on country as much as possible and share our places and ceremonies with our extended community.
+Our connections to Aboriginal people within Australia stretch far and wide, with many of our mob from remote and distant places that have found a place within our group, we like to spend time on country as much as possible and share our places and ceremonies with our extended community.

-We encourage community members to come along to our meetings, our meetings are positive and constructive.
+We encourage community members to come along to our meetings; our meetings are positive and constructive.

+The aim of our group is to educate the wider community about Aboriginal people and our culture, we assist with educational programs on culture, cultural sensitivity, language and cultural delivery within all education sectors.
+Education is key to our people moving forward in todays society, our group can also assist with connecting people to community elders and organisations.
 We have, after many years of community work realised that education is the key to our peoples success, we enjoy assisting our mobs to succeed within the community and the work place with support from community and elders.

 This painting is by Aunty Edna this shows the coming together and celebrating the wet after the dry river beds.
 This is a story of celebration.